Facing elimination, Kumar Rocker notches historic, 19 strikeout no-hitter

 Rocker was not fooled by the same tactic his SEC opponents tried in the regular season.
 His catcher, Philip Clarke, knew it wouldn’t end well for the Blue Devils.

-“I liked it [when they called time] because it would make Kumar throw harder.”
+“I liked it [when they called timeout] because I knew it would make Kumar throw harder.”

 Clarke was right.
-Rocker responded with one of the fastest curveballs of the game.
-The harder they are, the harder they fall: the opposing Blue Devil whiffed in embarrassing fashion, sending him into a whirlwind of frustration.
+Rocker responded with anger, firing one of the fastest curveballs of the game.
+The harder they are, the harder they fall: the Blue Devil whiffed in embarrassing fashion, sending him into a whirlwind of frustration.

 “I think it’s awesome that they called that little plate meeting pow wow thing,” said Price.
-He’s just out there controlling what he can control.
-He can’t control useless tactics, he just continues to throw strikes.
+Kumar was just out there controlling what he can control.
+He can’t control useless, unsportsmanlike tactics.
+He just continues to throw strikes.
 I bet they felt real smart calling that thing after he struck out.”

 Kumar, K #15.